 - By ferry/speed boat: boats or ferry to Phu Quoc from Ha Tien or Rach Gia (>= 2 and a half hours).

-Phu Quoc National Park might not be what you come to Phu Quoc for but it will be your favorite part of this island.
-Established in 1993, the park covers over a half of the island, including both terrestrial and marine sections.
+Phu Quoc National Park might not be what you come to Phu Quoc for but it will be your favourite part of this island.
+Established in 1993, the park covers over half of the island, including both terrestrial and marine sections.
 The park’s biodiversity importance has been recognized by UNESCO.
-There are over one thousands species of plants and at least 8 types of forest; a large number of animals of which 200 species are vertebrates, 28 mammals, 11 birds….
+There are over one thousands species of plants and at least 8 types of the forest; a large number of animals of which 200 species are vertebrates, 28 mammals, 11 birds….
 Given all the facts, Phu Quoc National park is a perfect place for hiking, trekking and wildlife spotting.
 Three main trails to explore: